sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

 Take a moment to study this code.
-First, you'll notice we've got some variables
+Notice we've got some variables
 inside a double set curly braces.
 This is the syntax used by the templating
 system `Dist::Zilla` uses to identify string substitutions.
 Both the curly
 braces and the `$dist->name` variable will be replaced with the distibution name
 argument passed to the `dzil new` command.
-As mentioned, these substitutions are
+These substitutions are found and
-performed by our `[GatherDir::Template]` plugin.
-In case you're wondering,
+performed by the `[GatherDir::Template]` plugin mentioned earlier.
+In case
-`$dist` is the `Dist::Zilla` object overseeing everything and `name`, of course,
+you're wondering, `$dist` is the `Dist::Zilla` object overseeing everything and
-is ad method for generating the name of our distribution.
+`name`, of course, is the method for generating the name of our distribution.

 The module we will soon create makes use of the `App::Cmd::Simple` module which
 supplies the `run` method we see in the command file.
-If you are interested in
+Refer to the
-how the `App::Cmd::Simple` command works, you should refer to its documentation.
+`App::Cmd::Simple` documentation if you are interested in how it works.

 OK, now save the command file to `skel/bin/the_command`. `the_command` file name
 is arbitrary and acts as a placeholder in our blueprint.
 When it comes time to